Haypark Business Centre, Marchmont Avenue, Polmont, Falkirk FK2 0NZ

 Also known as "plantar warts".

 Like all viral warts, if left alone, verrucae should resolve on their own but can take months to do so.
-Depending on the size of the verruca, cryotherapy can clear the lesion after one treatment or may require repeat treatments.
-Before a repeat treatment, you are recommended to soak and rub down hard skin as much as possible with an emery board, file or sandpaper.
+Depending on the size of the verruca, cryotherapy can clear the lesion after one treatment or more treatments.

 Click here to view more example photos from DermNetNZ.